john-ejoke/john-ejoke/SOC_Operations/soc-home-lab-build/README.md

 ## Overview

-I built this SOC home lab from scratch to get hands-on experience with the full log monitoring pipeline — from endpoint telemetry collection through to real-time analysis in a SIEM.
+I built this SOC home lab from scratch to get hands-on experience with the full log monitoring pipeline, from endpoint telemetry collection through to real-time analysis in a SIEM.
 The lab runs on my physical laptop using VirtualBox, with three purpose-built VMs handling distinct roles: attacker, victim, and SIEM.
-Alongside the VirtualBox environment, I also deployed Splunk Enterprise natively on Kali Linux and configured a Universal Forwarder to ship live system logs directly into it — giving me two parallel Splunk deployments to work with and compare.
+Alongside the VirtualBox environment, I also deployed Splunk Enterprise natively on Kali Linux and configured a Universal Forwarder to ship live system logs directly into it, giving me two parallel Splunk deployments to work with and compare.

 Everything documented here was built, configured, and tested by me.
 No pre-built OVAs, no shortcuts.